Sovereign-Labs/da-adapter-template/README.md

 # Da Adapter Template

 This repository provides a template for implementing an adapter between the Sovereign SDK and a data availability layer.
+As the template suggests, such adapters are _libraries_, intended to be consumed by a downstream binary crate which implements the Rollup full node.

+To implement an adaptor, simply define the types used by your DA layer in the `DaSpec` in `lib.rs`, then implement the two core traits scaffolded in this repository - `DaVerifier` and `DaService`.

 ### The DaVerifier Trait